 Everyone that does this walk sets rules for themselves.
 My rules are really just guidance.
 On each walk there are frequent decisions to make… like “shall I strictly follow the coast and get cut off by the tide and washed out to sea, or instead take the road route and live to see the next day?”
 The rules/guidance help make those decisions.

 I decided to use the same rules that Ruth used because they seemed pretty sensible, and added a couple at the end.
 I’ve already broken most of them.

 - Keep as close to the coast as is safe, legal and reasonable.

-- Start each stage at the exact same point where the previous stage finished (not kept very strictly!).
+- Start each stage at the exact same point where the previous stage finished.

-- I don’t have to walk around peninsulas where the only link to the mainland is a narrow isthmus or causeway (unless I want to).
+- I don’t have to walk around peninsulas where the only link to the mainland is a narrow isthmus or causeway, but I will if I want to.

 - When encountering a river or estuary, cross at the nearest public crossing point; stepping stones, bridge or ferry.